Hydrogen embrittlement: Sources of hydrogen

-During manufacture, hydrogen can be dissolved into the component by processes such as phosphating, pickling, electroplating, casting, carbonizing, surface cleaning, electrochemical machining, welding, hot roll forming, and heat treatments.
+During manufacture, hydrogen can be dissolved into components by processes such as phosphating, pickling, electroplating, casting, surface cleaning, electrochemical machining, welding, hot roll forming, and heat treatment.

-During service use, hydrogen can be dissolved into the metal from wet corrosion or through misapplication of protection measures such as cathodic protection.
-In one case of failure during construction of the San Francisco–Oakland Bay Bridge galvanized (i.e. zinc-plated) rods were left wet for 5 years before being tensioned.
-The reaction of the zinc with water introduced hydrogen into the steel.
+During service, hydrogen can enter metals through wet corrosion or through inappropriate use of protection measures such as cathodic protection.
+In one reported case during the construction of the San Francisco–Oakland Bay Bridge, galvanized rods were left wet for several years before being tensioned, and the reaction of zinc with water introduced hydrogen into the steel.

-A common case of embrittlement during manufacture is poor arc welding practice, in which hydrogen is released from moisture, such as in the coating of welding electrodes or from damp welding rods.
-To avoid atomic hydrogen formation in the high temperature plasma of the arc, welding rods have to be perfectly dried in an oven at the appropriate temperature and duration before use.
-Another way to minimize the formation of hydrogen is to use special low-hydrogen electrodes for welding high-strength steels.
+A common case of embrittlement during manufacture is poor arc welding practice, in which hydrogen is released from moisture in welding consumables.
+To avoid atomic hydrogen formation in the high-temperature plasma of the welding arc, welding rods must be properly dried before use.
+Another way to minimise the formation of hydrogen is to use special low-hydrogen electrodes for welding high-strength steels.

-Apart from arc welding, the most common problems are from chemical or electrochemical processes which, by reduction of hydrogen ions or water, generate hydrogen atoms at the surface, which rapidly dissolve in the metal.
-One of these chemical reactions involves hydrogen sulfide (H_{2}S) in sulfide stress cracking (SSC), a significant problem for the oil and gas industries.
+Apart from arc welding, the most common problems arise from chemical or electrochemical processes which, by reduction of hydrogen ions or water, generate hydrogen atoms at the surface that rapidly dissolve in the metal.
+One such reaction involves hydrogen sulfide (H_{2}S) in sulfide stress cracking (SSC), a significant problem for the oil and gas industries.

-After a manufacturing process or treatment which may cause hydrogen ingress, the component should be baked to remove or immobilize the hydrogen.
+After a manufacturing process or treatment that may cause hydrogen ingress, the component should often be baked to remove or immobilise the hydrogen.